 Consider you are asked to design a landing page which should be rolled out in USA and China.

 So you are targeting two very different cultures with very different backgrounds, perceptions, and values.

-The question here is: which kind of values are important for the individualist culture that is predominant in the USA?
+The question here is: which kinds of values are important for the individualist culture that is predominant in the USA?
 Which values target the collectivist culture – like in China.